DavideCosta95/ChartGram/assets/docs/user_guide.md

 ## Endpoints

-The following endpoints are served from the base path (i.e. by default `localhost:8080`) and all return JSON arrays of object, with respect to the respective endpoint purpose:
+The following endpoints are served from the base path (i.e. by default `localhost:8080`) and all return JSON arrays of object, with respect to the respective endpoint purpose.
+All the calls must be performed by `HTTP GET` requests.

 - `/api/groups/{groupId}/users`
   - example response: